maester365/maester/website/docs/automation/azure-devops.md

 # <IIcon icon="vscode-icons:file-type-azurepipelines" height="48" /> Configure Maester in Azure DevOps

-This guide will walk you through setting up Maester in Azure DevOps and automate the running of tests on your Azure DevOps pipeline.
+This guide will walk you through setting up Maester in Azure DevOps and automate the running of tests using Azure DevOps Pipelines.

 ## Set up the Maester repository in Azure DevOps